-Beyond the GAAP is published by Mazars.
-The purpose of this newsletter is to keep readers informed of accounting developments.
-Beyond the GAAP may under no circumstances be associated, in whole or in part, with an opinion issued by Mazars.
+Beyond the GAAP may under no Beyond the GAAP is published by Mazars.
+The purpose of this newsletter is to keep readers informed of accounting developments. circumstances be associated, in whole or in part, with an opinion issued by Mazars.
 Despite the meticulous care taken in preparing this publication, Mazars may not be held liable for any errors or omissions it might contain.